zokin/zokin.github.io/content/authors/admin/_index.md

 ## About Me

 Nikolaos Zioulis is an engineer and scientist working at the intersection of computer vision, machine learning and computer graphics.
-He is currently the CTO of Moverse, where he leads the company's technology research & development, unifying volumetric capture, AI and body simulation technology.
+He is currently the CTO of Moverse, where he leads the company's technology research & development, unifying volumetric capture, AI and human body simulation technology.
 His recent research interests include latent optimization, the use of priors for regularization, efficient neural processing and generative AI.